Last updated April 11th, 2021

 Feeding your cat with food puzzles is a wonderful enrichment activity that encourages natural foraging behavior, prevents boredom and provides mental stimulation for your cat.
 Your cat wants to work for food and you can show him how.
 Follow the below tutorial to make your cats their own cat grass puzzle feeder.

-The fast eaters are the cats that were living the hard life on the streets before being rescued, having to find a precious food source and fighting other cats to survive.
-Mealtime for him always means he doesn’t know where his next meal is coming from so out of sheer habit, he gobbles down his food and moves onto the next bowl.
+The fast eaters are the cats that were living the hard life on the streets before being rescued.
+They have to find a precious food source and fight other cats to survive.
+Mealtime for him always means he doesn’t know where his next meal is coming from.
+So out of sheer habit, he gobbles down his food and moves onto the next bowl.
 Old habits die hard, but he can be taught to slow down the pace.

 Keep calm and slow down!

 But when your food thief starts to fill out his little tuxedo waistcoat, it’s time to take action and teach him how to EAT.
 MORE.
 SLOWLY.

 Free-feeding your cat can lead to overeating and obesity and other health problems.
 Some cats do not have that “off” switch to tell their brains they have had enough food and will frequently return to their all-you-can-eat buffet throughout the day.
 I used to free feed years ago when I only had two cats.
 But they were pretty good at knowing when they have had enough.

 Ditch the bowls, bring out the food puzzles!

 Now, in our multi-cat household, we stick with set feeding times to prevent boredom-eating or overeating and establish a routine for our cats.
 But these scheduled meals do not have to come from a bowl each time.
 Meals can be presented in the form of a food puzzle to bring out your cat’s innate hunting and foraging skills.